 In this study, we utilized HR-pQCT to investigate geometric, volumetric and microstructural parameters at the distal radius and tibia in participants with and without LLAC in a cohort of elderly men and women from Hertfordshire.
 After adjustment for confounding factors, we found that women with LLAC had substantially lower Ct.area, lower Tb.N and higher Tb.Sp at the distal tibia and lower Tb.Th at the distal radius compared with participants without LLAC.
 Distal radial or tibial bone parameters analyses in men according to their LLAC status revealed no significant differences with the exception of Tb.N at the distal tibia.

-In previous studies, vascular calcification appears to be linked with poor bone health.
-Researchers have found associations between CAC, AAC, lower areal BMD [28, 29], and greater bone loss over time [30, 31] and major osteoporotic fractures such as vertebral and hip fractures [7, 32, 33].
-However, other studies did not find a relationship between bone parameters and vascular calcification [34-36].
+In previous studies, arterial disease of the lower limbs was associated to bone abnormalities [30, 31] and a surrogate marker of arterial disease such as vascular calcification appears to be linked with poor bone health.
+Researchers have found associations between CAC, AAC, lower areal BMD [32, 33], and greater bone loss over time [34, 35] and major osteoporotic fractures such as vertebral and hip fractures [7, 36, 37].
+However, other studies did not find a relationship between bone parameters and vascular calcification [38-40].

-Central QCT studies have focused on vascular calcification and bone health [8-10, 37, 38], with results being inconclusive.
+Central QCT studies have focused on vascular calcification and bone health [8-10, 41, 42], with results being inconclusive.
 Lower spine vBMD, a mostly trabecular site, was related to high AAC, but not to CAC, in a biracial (black and white) cohort of 490 healthy middle-aged women (45-58 years of age, 61% white, 64% perimenopausal) independent of age and shared risk factors between osteoporosis and CVD [8].
 In a sub-study of the Multi-Ethnic Study of Atherosclerosis (MESA), they also used QCT to assess vBMD and the presence and extent of CAC and AAC among 946 women (mean age = 65.5 years) and 963 men (mean age = 64.1 years).
 Lower vBMD was related to high AAC in men and CAC in women [9].
-An inverse association has also been demonstrated between vBMD (lumbar and thoracic) and vascular calcification (AAC, CAC and carotid artery calcified plaques) in African-American men and women with type 2 diabetes mellitus [37].
+An inverse association has also been demonstrated between vBMD (lumbar and thoracic) and vascular calcification (AAC, CAC and carotid artery calcified plaques) in African-American men and women with type 2 diabetes mellitus [41].
 In the Framingham study, lower Tb.vBMD, but not Ct.vBMD, was related to greater severity of AAC and CAC both in men and women [10].
-Lastly, in a cross-sectional study of 278 Afro-Caribbean men (mean age 56) with BMD assessed using peripheral QCT of the radius and tibia, Ct.vBMD, but not Tb.vBMD, was inversely associated AAC presence [38].
+Lastly, in a cross-sectional study of 278 Afro-Caribbean men (mean age 56) with BMD assessed using peripheral QCT of the radius and tibia, Ct.vBMD, but not Tb.vBMD, was inversely associated AAC presence [42].

 There are very few studies that have completed similar analyses using HR-pQCT to determine microarchitectural changes.
 The study most similar to ours that utilized HR-pQCT compared 66 patients with end stage renal disease on chronic haemodialysis with and without CAC.
-They found that those with CAC had lower Ct.vBMD and trabecular bone volume than those without [11].
-Another population-based study with 693 subjects (men<50 years, men≥50yrs, premenopausal women and postmenopausal women) investigated the association between bone microarchitecture assessed by HR-pQCT at the distal radius and AAC [39].
+They found that those with CAC had lower Ct.vBMD and trabecular bone volume than those without [13].
+In another study performed by Pelletier, they compared 53 patients on chronic haemodialysis with and without AAC and found that those with AAC had lower Ct.Th and higher sclerostin serum level [43].
+Another population-based study with 693 subjects (men<50 years, men≥50yrs, premenopausal women and postmenopausal women) investigated the association between bone microarchitecture assessed by HR-pQCT at the distal radius and AAC [44].
 Chow et al. found that Tb.N and Tb.Sp were inversely associated with AAC in men over 50 years (after adjustment for age, body mass index and cigarette smoking status), but not in younger men, in premenopausal and postmenopausal women.